Movie theater: Presentation

 Usually in the 2020s, an admission is for one feature film.
-Sometimes two feature films are sold as one admission (double feature), with a break in between.
-Separate admission for a short subject is rare; it is either an extra before a feature film or part of a series of short films sold as one admission (this mainly occurs at film festivals).
-(See also anthology film.)
+Two feature films are sometimes sold as one admission (double feature), with a break in between.
+Separate admission for a short subject is rare.
+It is either an extra before a feature film or part of a series of short films sold as one admission (this mainly occurs at film festivals).
 In the early decades of "talkie" films, many movie theaters presented a number of shorter items in addition to the feature film.
-This might include a newsreel, live-action comedy short films, documentary short films, musical short films, or cartoon shorts (many classic cartoons series such as the Looney Tunes and Mickey Mouse shorts were created for this purpose).
-Examples of this kind of programming are available on certain DVD releases of two of the most famous films starring Errol Flynn as a special feature arrangement designed to recreate that kind of filmgoing experience while the PBS series, Matinee at the Bijou, presented the equivalent content.
+This might include a newsreel, live-action comedy short films, documentary short films, musical short films, or cartoon shorts (many classic cartoon series such as the Looney Tunes and Mickey Mouse shorts were created for this purpose).
 Some theaters ran on continuous showings, where the same items would repeat throughout the day, with patrons arriving and departing at any time rather than having distinct entrance and exit cycles.
-Newsreels gradually became obsolete by the 1960s with the rise of television news, and most material now shown prior to a feature film is of a commercial or promotional nature (which usually include "trailers", which are advertisements for films and commercials for other consumer products or services).
+Newsreels gradually became obsolete by the 1960s with the rise of television news, and most material now shown prior to a feature film is of a commercial or promotional nature (which usually include "trailers", that are advertisements for films and commercials for other consumer products or services).

 A typical modern theater presents commercial advertising shorts, then movie trailers, and then the feature film.
 Advertised start times are usually for the entire program or session, not the feature itself; thus people who want to avoid commercials and trailers would opt to enter later.
 This is easiest and causes the least inconvenience when it is not crowded or one is not very choosy about where one wants to sit.
 If one has a ticket for a specific seat (see below) one is formally assured of that, but it is still inconvenient and disturbing to find and claim it during the commercials and trailers, unless it is near an aisle.
-Some movie theaters have some kind of break during the presentation, particularly for very long films.
+Some movie theaters have a break during the presentation, particularly for very long films.
 There may also be a break between the introductory material and the feature.
 Some countries such as the Netherlands have a tradition of incorporating an intermission in regular feature presentations, though many theaters have now abandoned that tradition, while in North America, this is very rare and usually limited to special circumstances involving extremely long movies.
-During the closing credits many people leave, but some stay until the end.
-Usually the lights are switched on after the credits, sometimes already during them.
-Some films show mid-credits scenes while the credits are rolling, which in comedy films are often bloopers and outtakes, or post-credits scenes, which typically set up the audience for a sequel.
+Many people leave during the closing credits, but some stay until the end.
+The lights are usually switched on after the credits, sometimes during them.
+Some films show mid-credits scenes while the credits are rolling, which in comedy films are often bloopers and outtakes, or post-credits scenes, that typically set up the audience for a sequel.